-On April 4, 2005, the BOD authorized the restriction in the amount of \$\mathbb{P}1.00\$ billion out of the Parent Company's retained earnings for future capital expenditures and investment diversification program of the Group.
+On April 4, 2005, the BOD authorized the restriction in the amount of ₱1.00 billion out of the Parent Company's retained earnings for future capital expenditures and investment diversification program of the Group.

-On March 18, 2008, the BOD authorized an additional \$\mathbb{P}500.00\$ million appropriation for capital expenditures and expansion and likewise, on November 11, 2008, the BOD approved the reversal of the appropriated retained earnings in the amount \$\mathbb{P}800.00\$ million.
-The remaining \$\mathbb{P}700.00\$ million shall continue to be appropriated to partially cover new capital expenditures for the Group's mine operation.
+On March 18, 2008, the BOD authorized an additional P500.00 million appropriation for capital expenditures and expansion and likewise, on November 11, 2008, the BOD approved the reversal of the appropriated retained earnings in the amount P800.00 million.
+The remaining P700.00 million shall continue to be appropriated for capacity expansion and additional investment.